-If you’ve gotten your website up and running with your opt-in forms and email automation software, that’s great, but eventually you need to ask for an appointment.
+If you’ve got your website up and running with your opt-in forms and email automation software, that’s great, but eventually, you need to ask for an appointment.

 Right about now some of you are probably thinking, “Well, can’t I just call the prospect and set the appointment over the phone?”